emotion-analysis-project/SemEval2025-Task11/README.md

 - Identifying what emotion a piece of text is conveying
 - Detecting emotions evoked in a reader

-Our SemEval task focuses on:
+SemEval 2025 Task 11 focuses on:

 > Determining what emotion most people will think the speaker may be feeling given a sentence or short text snippet uttered by the speaker.